Snow snarls traffic in Washington; U.S. Midwest braces for more cold

 The administrator of a dialysis clinic in Sioux Falls, South Dakota, pledged to keep the unit open unless there was a severe blizzard.

-“We tell our patients if they’re traveling, to pack a bag, have medications for three days, have blankets and let people know when they are coming and going to their appointment,” said Dr. Donna Osment of the Davita dialysis unit.
+“We tell our patients if they’re traveling, to pack a bag, have medications for three days, have blankets and let people know when they are coming and going to their appointment,” said Donna Osment of the DaVita dialysis unit.

 On the East Coast, the coldest day of the week will be Thursday, National Weather Service forecaster Bob Oravec said.